Blosberg/GANGCO/README.md

 krm_b                 ; krm_val;  // remodelling: boolean (should it be done at all?), and then with what rate. should_plot_snapshots ; Nplots2makeshort  ; Nplots2makelong; // plot distribution of gap sizes over the course of the process? if so how many. should_plot_kymo      ; Nplots2make_kymo; // plot kymograph? how finely resolved (See PNAS) BZcond                ; BZalpha;          // Application of Bolzmann condition to impose detailed balance.
-See PRL
+See PRL supplemental materials

-output_folder;  // Some descriptive prefix name for the output folder for this data set paritycheck;    // Dummy variable; always = 88885888.
-If any other value is read in for this variable, an error flag is triggered, indicating that some formatting error has been committed while reading in variables.
+output_folder;  // Some descriptive prefix name you would like to use for the output folder for this data set paritycheck;    // Dummy variable; always = 88885888.
+If any other value is read in for this variable, an error flag is triggered, indicating that some formatting error has been committed while reading in variables (in case you missed a value, or added too many).

 numtrials;      // Number of times to repeat the whole simulation up to time tf.
 Larger numbers here means longer calculation time, but better averaging.
 ```